-An admittedly autobiographical piece about an incurable womanizer, “Jack the Dog” is cursed by a total lack of perspective on the title character’s obsessive behavior.
-Highly personal nature of the low-budgeter indicates a continued life on the fest circuit, but lukewarm response at Sundance suggests steep road ahead in any commercial arena.
+An admittedly autobiographical piece by Bobby Roth about an incurable womanizer, “Jack the Dog” is fatally cursed by a total lack of perspective on the title character’s obsessive behavior exhibited by either the hump-happy human canine or the filmmaker.
+Highly personal nature of the digitally shot low-budgeter indicates a continued life on the fest circuit, but lukewarm response at Sundance suggests steep road ahead in any commercial arena.

 As demonstrated by practitioners from Moliere and Lubitsch to Warren Beatty and Woody Allen, compulsive seduction is usually best dramatized in comic terms.
 Roth seems to recognize that his surrogate has all the requisite neuroses — domineering mother complex, Peter Pan syndrome, inability to commit or be faithful, no self-control — to warrant a certain degree of humorous ridicule.
 Unfortunately, he doesn’t have the chops as a comic writer, or the cast, to pull off this approach, nor does he view Jack’s increasingly tiresome and repetitive shenanigans from any artistic remove; a frantic, disorderly life is served up in entirely undigested, unmediated form, evincing a frustrating absence of a point of view on the part of its creator.